jackwotherspoon/mcp-on-cloudrun/README.md

 <img src="images/mcp-client-server.png" width="80%" alt="client-server-architecture">

-MCP now supports two additional transports: `sse` and `streamable-http`, which open the door for running MCP servers remotely.
+MCP now supports two additional transports: `sse` and `streamable-http`, which allow for running MCP servers remotely.
 You can read more about these transports in the [official MCP docs](https://modelcontextprotocol.io/docs/concepts/architecture#transport-layer).

 ## Benefits of running an MCP server remotely